Lambda-X-Master/Front-end/README.md

 # 1️⃣ Title of project goes here

+1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).

 ## 4️⃣ Contributors

 🚫Add contributor info below, make sure add images and edit the social links for each member.
 Add to or delete these place-holders as needed